-In my role as Thai Massage practitioner and teacher, I sometimes get questions along those lines:
+In my role as a Thai Massage practitioner and teacher, I sometimes get questions along these lines:

-- I am over fifty, can I still do Thai Massage?
+- I am over fifty, can I still practice Thai Massage?

 - I am not so flexible, can I do this?